moov-io/ach/README.md

 ### HTTP API

 The package [`github.com/moov-io/ach/server`](https://pkg.go.dev/github.com/moov-io/ach/server) offers an HTTP and JSON API for creating and editing files.
-If you're using Go the `ach.File` type can be used, otherwise just send properly formatted JSON.
+If you're using Go the `ach.File` type can be used, otherwise you can send properly formatted JSON.
 We have an [example JSON file](test/testdata/ppd-valid.json), but each SEC type will generate different JSON.

 Examples: [Go](examples/http/main.go) | [Ruby](https://github.com/moov-io/ruby-ach-demo)